hard-nett/docs/developing/dapps/get_started/cosmwasm-testnet-manual.md

 divert cliff issue spirit penalty chief improve neck enjoy pipe sing loop inherit behind space next tourist acid axis easy never ball enemy moment
 ```

-You need some tokens named `OSMO`(`uosmo`) in your address to interact with the network.
+You need some tokens named `TERP`(`uterp`) in your address to interact with the network.

 ### faucet

 #### Official Faucet
-You can request tokens from the official faucet at [faucet.osmosis.zone](https://faucet.osmosis.zone)
+You can request tokens from the official faucet at [faucet.terp.network](https://faucet.terp.network)

 #### Discord Faucet
-Youcan also participate in the [Osmosis discord](https://discord.com/invite/osmosis) to request a faucet of the Osmosis Testnet.
+Youcan also participate in the [TerpNET discord](https://discord.com/invite/TerpNET) to request a faucet of the TerpNET Testnet.
 After gaining access to the testnet channel on the `#roles` channel of the discord, you can request a testnet token by sending the following message on the `#faucet` channel:

 ```bash
 $request <address>